Blood Brothers (musical): West End (1988–2012)

+Notable actors to play Eddie include Hutchinson and Shaun Cassidy.

+Narrators include Evans, Carl Wayne, Adrian Zmed, David Soul and Marti Pellow.

+Alex Harland played the small role of the postman in more than 4,000 performances, and is currently playing Policeman/Teacher on the 2024/25 UK Tour.

-Australia
+Australia and New Zealand

 The inaugural Australian production of Blood Brothers premiered August 1988 at the York Theatre in Sydney where it ran for three months: the cast included Chrissy Amphlett as Mrs Johnstone, Bob Baines as the Narrator, Zoe Carides as Linda, Peter Cousens as Edward and Russell Crowe as Mickey.

-In 1994 a production of Blood Brothers directed by Bill Kenwright - who had overseen the play in the West End and on Broadway - ran in Melbourne and Sydney in the summer and fall having played dates in Wellington and Auckland NZ that spring: the cast included Stefan Dennis as Mickey, Delia Hannah as Mrs. Johnstone, and David Soul as the Narrator.
+In 1994 a production of Blood Brothers directed by Bill Kenwright - who had overseen the play in the West End and on Broadway - ran in Melbourne and Sydney in the summer and fall having played dates in Wellington and Auckland NZ that spring: the cast included Delia Hannah as Mrs. Johnstone, David Soul and Warwick Evans once again as the Narrator, Stefan Dennis as Mickey, Ross Girven as Eddie, Elaine Smith as Mrs. Lyons, Tina Regtien as Linda, Andrew Laing as Sammy, and David Ashton as Mr. Lyons.
+David Soul and Stefan Dennis would reprise their roles in London and UK tour in 1995/96.

 In 2013 Blood Brothers was produced by the Harvest Rain Theatre Company of Brisbane playing the Cremorne Theatre 3–17 August: directed by Tim O'Connor, the production featured Amanda Muggleton in the role of Mrs. Johnstone.
 Muggleton had previously played Mrs. Johnstone in the Metcalfe Playhouse (Perth) production of Blood Brothers which ran 11 November – 4 December 2011.

-The Chapel Off Chapel venue in Prahran hosted a production of Blood Brothers from 19 March – 6 April 2014: the cast included Chelsea Plumley as Mrs.Johnstone and Peter Hardy and Glenda Linscott as the Lyons.
+The Chapel Off Chapel venue in Prahran hosted a production of Blood Brothers from 19 March – 6 April 2014: the cast included Chelsea Plumley as Mrs. Johnstone and Peter Hardy and Glenda Linscott as the Lyons.

 In 2015 Enda Markey revived Blood Brothers for a 6 February – 15 March engagement at Hayes Theatre Co, reportedly affording the play its first professional production in Sydney since the September 1994 engagement of the play's New Zealand/Australian tour.
-The play was produced by Enda Markey and directed by Andrew Pole with musical direction by Michael Tyack: the cast included Blake Bowden as Edward, Michael Cormick as the Narrator, Helen Dallimore as Mrs Johnstone, and Bobby Fox as Mickey.
+The play was produced by Enda Markey and directed by Andrew Pole with musical direction by Michael Tyack (not to be confused with Michael Tyack of the UK based band 'Circulus').
+The cast included Helen Dallimore as Mrs. Johnstone, Michael Cormick as the Narrator, Bobby Fox as Mickey, Blake Bowden as Eddie, Bronwyn Mulcahy as Mrs. Lyons, Christy Sullivan as Linda, Jamie Kristian as Sammy, Matt Edwards as Mr. Lyons.
 The production went on to play for three weeks at the Alex Theatre, St Kilda, Melbourne, from 14 July 2015, with Josh Piterman taking over the role of Edward.